AET-CS/aet-cs.github.io/white/2026/CS10/handouts/rpn.md

 When you run out of tokens, the answer is the single value left on the stack.

-That's the whole algorithm.
-Two rules.
+That's the whole algorithm; just two rules.

 ## Try it